cmpd6/cmpd6.github.io/CMPD_history.md

 showinfobar: false
 ---

-The Computational and Mathematical Population Dynamics (CMPD) conference series started in 2004 when two existing conference series, MPD and DeStoBio, merged.
-The first CMPD, CMPD1, was held in Trento (Italy), 21-25 June 2004, also as MPD7 and DeStoBio 3.
+The Computational and Mathematical Population Dynamics (CMPD) conference series started in Trento in 2004 when two existing conference series, MPD and DeStoBio, merged.

 ### MPD conferences